wely/DevCamp/HOL/dotnet/azuread-office365/README.md

     }
     ```

+1. Add some new constants to `Settings.cs` file.
+These handle standard text for the emails.

+    ```csharp
+    public static string EMAIL_MESSAGE_BODY = getEmailMessageBody();
+    public static string EMAIL_MESSAGE_SUBJECT = "New Incident Reported";
+    public static string EMAIL_MESSAGE_TYPE = "HTML";
+    ```
-1. Create a new model to represent the MailMessage structure.
-Add the following to the
+1. Create a new model names to represent the MailMessage in the ***Models*** folder.
+This represents a subset of the [message](https://graph.microsoft.io/en-us/docs/api-reference/v1.0/resources/message) resource.

+1. Add the following to the class.

     ```csharp
     using System;